solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

 ```

 ### Adding custom access log attributes
 Envoy's access log [command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log#command-operators) provide a powerful way of extracting information from HTTP streams.
 The `REQ` and `RESP` operators allow you to log headers, but there is no way of including custom information that is not included in the headers, e.g. attributes included in the request/response payloads, or environment variables.
 There is a `DYNAMIC_METADATA` operator, but it relies on the custom information having been written to the [Dynamic Metadata](https://www.envoyproxy.io/docs/envoy/latest/configuration/advanced/well_known_dynamic_metadata) by an Envoy filter.
-Fortunately, as we saw in the [main page]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations#dynamicmetadatavalues" %}}) of the transformation docs, Gloo's Transformation API provides you with the means of adding information the dynamic metadata.
+Fortunately, as we saw in the [main page]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations#dynamicmetadatavalues" %}}) of the transformation docs, Gloo Edge's Transformation API provides you with the means of adding information the dynamic metadata.

 Let's see how this can be done.